1912 World Series: Game 2

 The Giants' lead was brief.
 Lewis doubled in the bottom of the eighth, and then Fletcher's terrible day continued with his third error allowing Larry Gardner to reach base and Lewis to score.
 This tied the game at 5.
 In the ninth, Boston reliever Charley Hall, who had replaced Ray Collins in the eighth, got the first two outs but proceeded to walk Snodgrass, Larry Doyle and Beals Becker consecutively.
 But with the bases loaded, Red Murray grounded into a forceout and the Red Sox escaped.
 Boston went quietly in the bottom of the ninth, setting up extra innings.
 Fred Merkle led off the New York tenth with a triple and scored on a sacrifice fly to give the Giants a 6–5 lead.
 Mathewson, who pitched the entire game for New York, came back to the mound in the bottom of the tenth with a chance to slam the door on Boston and even the Series at one game apiece, but Tris Speaker, who had hit .383 in the regular season, slammed an extra-base hit to center field.
 Giant third baseman Buck Herzog deliberately collided with Speaker to prevent an inside-the-park home run, but Speaker got up and came home anyway.
 Becker threw the ball in to cutoff man Tillie Shafer, who threw to the plate but catcher Art Wilson dropped the ball—for New York's fifth error of the game—and Speaker, who was credited with a triple on the play, scored to tie it at 6.
 McGraw claimed, and reporters in the press box agreed, that Speaker had missed first base, but base umpire Cy Rigler ruled that he hadn't on appeal.
 Lewis followed with a double to put the winning run in scoring position, but Mathewson retired Gardner and Stahl to escape the inning with a tie.

 New York had one last chance in the top of the 11th.
 Snodgrass led off the inning by being hit by a pitch, but was then thrown out attempting to steal second.
 After Doyle struck out, Becker drew a walk but was also thrown out on an attempted steal of second, ending the inning.
 After the Red Sox went down in order in the bottom of the 11th, the game was called on account of darkness tied at 6, Boston retaining a 1–0 lead in the Series.
+Though there had been experimental affairs in the minor leagues, night baseball wouldn't become a regular fixture in the MLB for another 2 decades.
+The first night game in World Series history wouldn't be played until 1971, 59 years later.
 The National Commission ruled that the players would still get a share of the gross receipts from only the first four games despite the Game 2 tie, a decision which caused much discontent among the players.